Mozahler/Nosie/README.md

 When on the Puzzle Page you can return to the carousel by double-tapping any of the white space.

-iPads do not have the cameras needed for hands-free play.
+iPads and Pre-iPhone X models do not have the cameras needed for hands-free play.
 You have to tap the tile you want to move.

 ## With Magic Tiles!